dfds/postmortems/PM2021-011 - Log4Shell.md

 - Figure out how to monitor the critical CVEs
 - Automatic process to detect CVE in products and be notified when the CVE database is updated
 - Setup an automated inventory system for AWS resources (for example <https://github.com/darkbitio/aws-recon>)
+- Create a process for identifying the missing capability owners.

 ## Lessons Learned